-See the Graduate section (http://catalog.mtmercy.edu/archives/2018-19/graduateprograms) of this Catalog for more information on Graduate programs offered at Mount Mercy.
+See the Graduate section (http://catalog.mtmercy.edu/ graduateprograms/) of this Catalog for more information on Graduate programs offered at Mount Mercy.
+Juniors and seniors may be eligible to take up to 13 graduate-level credits through the MMU Plus program.